Proper Preparation For Your Bed Bug Exterminator

 - Plan to not be in your home during the treatment period and for some time after, usually around 4 hours.

 - Remove all linens from your bed.
-This includes bed sheets, blankets, pillowcases, dust ruffles, and covers.
+This includes fitted bed sheets, blankets, pillows, pillowcases, and covers.
 Put them in the dryer on the highest setting for a minimum of 30 minutes.
 Place everything in plastic bags and store away from infested areas, until your exterminator has completed the bed bug treatment.

-- Do the same with any clothing located in the bedrooms: dry on the highest setting for a minimum of 30 minutes.
+- Do the same with any clothing located in the bedrooms, especially if it was stored near, or under the bed: dry on the highest setting for a minimum of 30 minutes.
 They should also be stored in plastic bags away from the infested areas.

-- Empty storage areas, closets, desks, dressers, nightstands and bookcases in rooms that will be treated.
-It is critical that everything is lifted off the floors, especially around and under the bed area.
+- Empty storage areas, closets (particularly the floor area), desks, dressers, nightstands and bookcases in rooms that will be treated.
+It is critical that all loose items are lifted off the floors, especially around and under the bed area.

 - Books, toys, and other items should be stored in plastic bags or containers and inspected.
 If the professionals say it is OK, these items may be left in the room during treatment.
 Though it is recommended to remove any toys used for small children and babies.

 - If you have a bagged vacuum, use is to vacuum carpets, furniture, bookcases, or any items where you might have seen the bed bugs.
-Also be sure to vacuum along the floor boards and in any nook and cranny where it can fit.
+Also be sure to vacuum along the floor boards and any areas where it can fit.
 If you do not have a bagged vacuum, then ask your professional bed bug exterminator what they suggest, if anything.
-When finished, place the vacuum bag into a sealed plastic bag, so the bed bugs cannot escape, and dispose of the bag in an outside dumpster or trash can.
+When finished, place the vacuum bag into a sealed plastic bag, so the bed bugs cannot escape, and dispose of the bag in an outside garbage can.

 - Wash all of your floors, baseboards, and corners of the rooms (if not carpeted).
 This will be the last time you will be permitted to get your floors wet and clean for a while.
 The most effective bed bug experts will treat the corners and edges of the floors using a pesticide with a long last residual effect, potentially up to 3 months.
 You will want this to last and remain dry for the entire period, to protect from re-infestation.